AchyuthValeti/SAGA-Reviews/README.md

 1. Navigate to the project Folder and enter
 "npm install" after that enter
 "ng serve"
+2. Install MongoDB and connect to the server.
-2. Take another terminal or command prompt, navigate to the APP folder and enter "node app.js"
+3. Take another terminal or command prompt, navigate to the APP folder and enter "node app.js"